-Having a Costa Rican partner means I needed to learn how to make gallo pinto so I made sure to ask Yeison’s family for an easy but delicious recipe so I can make this dish for him.
+Having a Costa Rican husband means I needed to learn how to make gallo pinto so I made sure to ask Yeison’s family for an easy but delicious recipe so I can make this dish for him.

 Costa Rican Gallo Pinto Recipe

 The most important ingredient is Salsa Lizano which you can purchase on Amazon if your store doesn’t sell any.
 It’s the key ingredient to making Costa Rican gallo pinto so I don’t recommend substituting it with other sauces.

 You will need long grain rice and cooked beans, sticky rice like Asian rice doesn’t work as well, long loose grain is better.
 I always make beans myself in a slow cooker and here is my Costa Rican slow cook black bean recipe.
-I recommend making them because you will need some of the flavorful broth in the recipe (and I like to put my own flavors) but you can use canned beans as well if you’re short on time.
+I love making my own beans but you can use canned beans as well if you’re short on time.

 This makes 4 good sized servings.